RMRRailfanner/Group-Participation-Guidelines/README.md

 * Disturbing images depicting violent acts or gore
 * Videos showcasing violent incidents

-Terrorism and Extremism: Our community maintains a zero-tolerance policy for terrorism and violent extremism.
+Terrorism and Violent Extremism: Our community maintains a zero-tolerance policy for terrorism and violent extremism.
 Any content promoting or glorifying such acts is not tolerated, including:
 * Endorsement of terrorist activities or ideologies
 * Sharing of related symbols or slogans